TGillispie/api-util-browser/README.md

 Clone this project from github.

 ### Install Dependencies
-Run this command from the project root folder to install all dependancies listed in package.json.
+Run this command from the project root folder to install all dependencies listed in package.json.
 ```bash
 npm install
 ```

 ### Setup Config
-Update any keys or credentials neccessary for the project.
+Update any keys or credentials necessary for the project.
 ```bash
 # Add any required keys or credentials to the config.
 # edit the src/state/global.mjs